sonocotta/esp32-audio-dock/README.md

 [ESPHome](/firmware/esphome/) will give you ESPHome configs for Solo board running with ESP32-S2/S3, as well as Duo/HiFi-ESP and Louder ESP working with ESP32.

-Few words of explanation.
+A few words of explanation.

-- `media_player` publishes the media player into the Home assistant, so you can use it together with the native player or Music Assistant.
+- `media_player` publishes the media player into the Home Assistant, so you can use it together with the native player or Music Assistant.
 You have a volume knob in the HA as well.
 - ![image](https://github.com/sonocotta/esp32-audio-dock/assets/5459747/f73a7347-672f-4dfc-afb8-35c7eb78e464)
-- Volume set up to 50% on player start.
+- Volume is set up to 50% at the start of the player's play.
 Especially for Louder-ESP32, this is helpful :)

 #### Bonus - automation example